Regina Opera introduces

 SUPERTITLES

-Thanks to a generous grant from JPMorgan Chase, Regina Opera is now able to provide English supertitles for all its productions, beginning with the March 2008 production of La Traviata.
+Thanks to a generous startup grant from JPMorgan Chase, Regina Opera has been able to provide English supertitles for all its opera productions since 2008.

 About Our Supertitles